Combining strong and weak lensing estimates in the Cosmos field: Strong lensing analysis

+For the analysis of three strong gravitational lensing systems we use \textsc{Lenstronomy}, a method and software\footnote{\url{https://github.com/sibirrer/lenstronomy}} presented in \citep{lenstronomy, birrer-basis}.
+We simultaneously forward model the lensing effect, the source surface brightness and the deflector light surface brightness and perform the model parameter posterior inference with an MCMC sampling.
+For the lens mass distribution we choose a softened power-law elliptical mass distribution \citep[SPEMD,][]{barkana} and the line-of-sight lensing contribution we model as a linear shear component.
 For each strong lens system we make an individual choice of basis sets for the surface brightness of the source and lens galaxy and thus the reconstruction of their intrinsic surface brightness.
 For the deflector light we use a superposition of one or two elliptical S\'ersic models \citep{sersic} centered at the same position.
 For the lensed source galaxy, we use on top of an elliptical S\'ersic profile a set of shapelets \citep{shapelets1}, where the number of shapelet basis functions is chosen individually for each system: We use no shapelets to model the source of COSMOS5921+0638, while we use 3 (5) shapelet polynomial orders, $n_{\rm max}$, in order to model the sources of COSMOS0038+4133 (COSMOS5758+1525). \\ In addition, a uniform light component is added to the models to account for inaccuracies in the background subtraction of the data product.
 A key component in the modeling is an accurate Point Spread Function (PSF) A SExtractor-analysis of the whole image is made to find stars nearby, similar to a TinyTim-simulation \citep{tinytim}, for a realistic representation of a PSF.
 We use a stacked image of stars with suitable magnitude and size in the near neighbourhood of the strong lens system as the PSF in our models.
 The modeling procedure is adopted from \citep{birrer-basis} and Fig. 4 therein and the subsequent improvement by \cite{shajib2020}.
 After having defined the parametrisation and accordingly priors, upper and lower bounds and a initial spread for the parameters of the models, a particle swarm optimisation (PSO) \citep{pso} is run.
 When this PSO is converged and we are satisfied with the resulting model the result of the PSO defines start parameters for a further investigation of the strong-lens-system model with a Monte-Carlo-Markov-Chain (MCMC).
 From the results of this MCMC we can draw conclusions for the physics of this strong lens system.
 Throughout the analysis, we chose flat priors in all the parameters we chose to infer.